szubtsovskiy/javascript-infinite-scroll/README.md

 # Limitations

-Works only in browsers which provide [fetch](https://fetch.spec.whatwg.org) function.
-Tested only in Google Chrome.
+* Works only in browsers which provide [fetch](https://fetch.spec.whatwg.org) function.
+* Requires CORS to be disabled.
+* Tested only in Google Chrome.

 # License